-First off, many students struggle when it comes to performing push-ups.
-Accorded to the California Department of Education, 38% of 5th grade students did not pass the Upper Body Strength component of the Physical Fitness test in the state of California.
+First, many students struggle when it comes to performing push-ups.
+According to the California Department of Education, 38% of 5th grade students did not pass the Upper Body Strength component of the Physical Fitness test in the state of California.
 It also states that 44% of the students fail the push-up section on the physical fitness testing in Napa Valley Unified School District.
-This is below the state average which is already lower to begin with.
-A larger portion of the students did not pass due to improper form last year.
+This is below the state average which is already low to begin with.
+Last year, a larger portion of the students did not pass due to improper form.

 With metacognition being utilized everyday, students need to learn to use it in the most effective way.
 Does metacognition produce measurable changes in students performing a task in physical education like push-ups?
 Students struggle on the three key components of a push-up: keeping their back flat, getting enough depth, and pace.
 This study will show if video analysis can help build metacognition and self awareness when it comes to students performing push-ups.

 During this research journey students recorded each other and sent the videos to peers in France.
 They received feedback on their performance.
 During this study, students gained an international friend while improving a task.